AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

         * "trimmomatic"
         * "skip" : do not perform trimming step.
     * "params" : Optional.
 Tool-specific parameters in form of a sub-config.
 For "Trimmomatic" tool supported parameters are "window", "qual_th" and "minlen" (int > 0 each).
+    * "tool_path" : Optional.
+Path to tool executable.
+Use if your tool is not available via PATH.
+If this option is not set, package will try to search for executable location using the `shutil.which()` function with the name of tool provided in "type" option.
     * "cpus": int > 0.
 Optional.
 Number of tasks to run simultaneously for this step.
 If not set, the "global" value will be used.

 * "hisat" : sub-config for alignment step.
 Supported options: